John Sherman (businessman): Kansas City Royals ownership

 On August 30, 2019, Kansas City Royals owner David Glass announced his intention to sell the franchise to Sherman at a reported price of over $1 billion.
 MLB and its owners approved the purchase on November 21.
+During the COVID-19 pandemic, he did not lay off or furlough any employees.
+In September 2021, Sherman promoted then-general manager Dayton Moore to president of baseball operations and J. J. Picollo to general manager.
+He fired Moore in September 2022.